jace-ys/lab-automation/docs/development.md

 #### `external.chibio-server`

 A mock Chi.Bio server is provided as a Docker image.
 With this mock implementation, you can start the server and interact with the Chi.Bio UI as you would for the actual server, but without any hardware side-effects - all the code for hardware interactions are commented out.
-The source code for this mock implementation can be found at. https://github.com/jace-ys/ChiBio/tree/lab-automation.
+The source code for this mock implementation can be found at https://github.com/jace-ys/ChiBio/tree/lab-automation.

 You will first need to clone the above repository and build the Docker image: